rust-lang/surveys/surveys/2021-annual-survey/questions.md

 Select one:

 - University or other tertiary institute
+- High school or secondary school
-- Bootcamp or other vocational-focussed educational institute
+- Bootcamp or other vocational-focussed educational institute (paid for by you)
-- A short training course offered by your employer or a contracted third party
+- A short training course offered by your employer or a contracted third party (paid for by your employer, not by you or the government)

-> TODO are the latter two sufficiently differentiated?
-> TODO Should there be something spcifically separating an online bootcamp/automated course from one taught by a person?

 ### Which best describes your course or activity?